mikhailnazar8/Coral_Haem_Peroxidases/04_visualising_gene_tree.md

 ```

 Then each of the signal accessions(columns in the heatmap) were filtered
+to ensure there were no redundencies/ synonymous domains.
+This ensured
+accurate representation of domains present in the proteins on the
+heatmap

 We visualized the tree using a heat map to see, which domains were
 present in which protein sequences (look at supplementary data from the